spanigr/test/README.md

 # test
-#changes to main to learn rebase
+#changes to main to learn rebase.